niccokunzmann/UC121902-TNARX-A/README.md

 ![](Pollin/Beschriftet.jpg)

 CE, CK and DI are connected to pins on the Arduino.
 Default values are CE=2, CK=3, DI=4.
+Multiple displays can be connected.
+They can share CK and DI but CE should be on a different pin.

 Hello World
 -----------